 This kit helps journalists protect themselves and their digital content from attack.
-According to Committee to Protect Journalists, "Journalists should protect themselves and their sources by keeping up to date on the latest digital security news and threats such as hacking, phishing, and surveillance.
-Journalists must consider the information they are responsible for and what could happen if it falls into the wrong hands, and take measures to defend their accounts, devices, communications, and online activity."
+According to Committee to Protect Journalists, "Journalists should protect themselves and their sources by keeping up to date on the latest digital security news and threats such as hacking, phishing, and surveillance."